William Sims: Attack on Daniels

 In 1919 after the war ended in Allied victory, Sims publicly attacked the deficiencies of American naval strategy, tactics, policy, and administration.
 He charged the failures had cost the Allies 2,500,000 tons of supplies, thereby prolonging the war by six months.
 He estimated the delay had raised the cost of the war to the Allies by $15 billion, and that it led to the unnecessary loss of 500,000 lives.
-Secretary of the Navy Josephus Daniels was more of a politician than a naval strategist, but he ably countered the accusations.
+Secretary of the Navy Josephus Daniels was more of a politician than a naval strategist, so he ably countered the accusations.
 He pointed to Sims' anglophilism, and said his vantage point in London was too narrow to assess accurately the overall war effort by the U.S. Navy.
 Daniels cited prewar naval preparations and strategy proposals made by other American leaders during the war to disprove Sims' charges.

 Despite the public acrimony, Sims emerged with his reputation unharmed, although some historians believe it cost him promotion to the rank of Admiral of the Navy.
 He did however serve a second tour as president of the Naval War College (1919–1922).
-It was during his time as the Naval War College that he wrote and published his book The Victory at Sea which describes his experiences in World War I. In 1921 The Victory at Sea won the Pulitzer Prize for History.
+It was during his time at the Naval War College that he wrote and published his book The Victory at Sea which describes his experiences in World War I. In 1921 The Victory at Sea won the Pulitzer Prize for History.
 Sims is, possibly, the only career naval officer to win a Pulitzer Prize.
 (Rear Admiral Samuel E. Morison won two Pulitzer Prizes but only served nine years in the Naval Reserve.)